 Current Event & Local Conditions

-Study Abroad participants should familiarize themselves with current events in their overseas destinationthrough local newspapers, radio stations, and TV stations.
+Study Abroad participants should familiarize themselves with current events while abroad through local newspapers, radio stations, and TV stations.
 The U.S. Department of State provides clear, timely, and reliable safety and security information worldwide on their website.
-Every country has a Travel Advisory, providing levels of advice (ranging from 1 to 4).
+Every country has a Travel Advisory providing helpful advice; students should also read the Safety and Security section on the country information page of the U.S. State Department website.

 Participants should leave copies of their itinerary, passport data page, and visa(s) with family or friends in the U.S.A. so that they can be contacted in case of an emergency.
 In addition, participants should e-mail themselves copies of these documents in case they are lost or stolen.

 Adhering to Local Laws